 Flipping the script also means making sobriety more attractive.
 Your brain loves a good reward, and for a long time, alcohol may have filled that role.
 Now, you get to create a new reward system.
 What’s a small, healthy indulgence you can give yourself at the end of the day instead of a drink?
 Maybe it’s a fancy soda, a piece of dark chocolate, or 30 minutes with a good book.
 One person on Reddit shared that they reward themselves with a can of Coke every evening for another sober day.
 This simple swap helps your brain build a new positive feedback loop.
 By practicing mindful drinking and celebrating your progress with immediate, satisfying treats, you make your new habit something to look forward to.

-Third Law: Make It Difficult
+Third Law of Breaking a Habit: Make It Difficult

 The easier it is to do something, the more likely we are to do it.
 The reverse is also true.
 By intentionally adding friction between you and a drink, you give your brain a chance to pause and make a more conscious choice.
 This isn't about willpower alone; it's about strategically designing your environment and routines to make drinking the harder option.
 When your old habit becomes inconvenient, you create space for a new, healthier path to emerge.